dropofwill/dropofwill.github.io/source/2014-12-15-c-graph-a-new-tool-to-grok-c-source-code.html.markdown

 ---
-title: C-Graph: A new tool to grok C-source code
+title: "C-Graph: A new tool to grok C-source code"
 date: 2014-12-15 01:43 UTC
 tags: C, JavaScript, Data Viz
 summary: "Source code is often the most up to date documentation available, but while code is written in a linear fashion, the execution is a network of calls that often jump across files.
 Known as a function call graph, this data can help programmers quickly grasp the structure of a program.
 How can  we use visualization to make the process of grokking source code easier?  "